JerOdd/VotingBooth-Law/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.votingbooth.law-module' is invalid and this project uses 'com.votingbooth.law_api' instead.
+* The original package name 'com.votingbooth.law-module' is invalid and this project uses 'com.votingbooth.lawapi' instead.

 # Getting Started